FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 Information about an ontology or CV source and a short 'lookup' tag to refer to.

 - __id__
-  - Type: xsID
-  - Description: The short label to be used as a reference tag with which to refer to this particular Controlled Vocabulary source description (e.g., from the cvLabel attribute, in CVParamType elements).
+  - Type: string  - Description: The short label to be used as a reference tag with which to refer to this particular Controlled Vocabulary source description (e.g., from the cvLabel attribute, in CVParamType elements).
   - XML: @id
 - __full_name__
   - Type: string